amanullahusmani/esri_2020_app_challenge/README.md

 Users can get comprehensive information about the healthcare services including the average waiting time to see a doctor, average time spends in the hospital, number of patients and doctors in the hospital.

+1. By default, the dashboard shows all hospital data in Toronto, Ontario.

+2. You may choose a specific hospital to study its data in detail by clicking it and hospitals are shown in the dropdown.

+3. The average waiting time before first assessed by a doctor, the average time in the emergency is shown here.

+4. The number of patients in each emergency cases over time is shown below.

+5. The average waiting time in each emergency case (in hours) are shown below.

 ## Video